matthiasburger/IronSphere.Extensions/docs/types/ByteExtension_IsLowerThan(Byte,Byte).md

 ```

-public static Boolean IsLowerThan(this Byte this, this Byte other)
+public static Boolean IsLowerThan(this Byte this, Byte other)
 ```